Expat Exchange

 When we asked expats and global nomads about the quality of medical care in Cuenca, they replied:

 "Choose carefully where you plan to live.
 In many Ecuador cities emergency care is often very limited or even non-existent.
 As we age good quality emergency care can mean to live or die.
 The same goes with good quality health care in general.
 Many small cities lack more than one doctor and medicines and supplies can be difficult to obtain in an emergency.
 This also happens with dentists as well.
 I suffered an injury to a tooth and had to travel for over an hour to find a dentist that could provide the needed treatment.
 And as we age we may find that the uneven pavement (or lack of pavement) in most Ecuadorian cities and towns will become a hazard to getting around.
-Again, choose carefully where you live," commented one expat who moved to Cuenca, Ecuador.
+Again, choose carefully where you live," wrote one expat living in Cuenca.

 View More Answers